Hermione's essence pervades this book. This book is hers.

 Umbridge is an affront to something dear to her –

 learning.
-The toad lady won’t let them learn, especially
+The toad lady won’t let them learn,

-when self-defense knowledge is crucial.
-Hermione
+especially when self-defense knowledge is crucial.

-eventually leads Harry into getting a detention, but
+(which eventually leads Harry into getting a

-warned him not to get involved).
+stop after she warned him not to get involved).

-Hermione knows where Harry will end up in this fight and
+Hermione knows where Harry will end up in this fight

-herself to say Voldemort’s name.
+forces herself to say Voldemort’s name.

 She has to be strong enough - has to start thinking of

 Voldemort as a man who can be defeated.
-And as usual she
+And as usual

-him.
+aside from him.

 He looked helplessly at Hermione, whose face